pyrsia/pyrsia/docs/tutorials/demo.md

 Docker1 ->> User: docker pull is completed successfully deactivate User

-User ->> Node1: pyrsia node --status the user uses the CLI to ask the<br>status the CLI connects to the Pyrsia node on port 7888 activate User deactivate User note left of User: Check Pyrsia<br>node status
+User ->> Node1: pyrsia status the user uses the CLI to ask the<br>status the CLI connects to the Pyrsia node on port 7888 activate User deactivate User note left of User: Check Pyrsia<br>node status